Swung0x48/BMETutorial/src/en/start/preparation.md

 ::: warning

-Obsolete assets won't be removed automatically.
+Deprecated assets won't be removed automatically.
 You can right-click and remove them manually.

 See: [More → Versioning → Migration Guide](/en/migration/guide.md).